Tag Archives: Christmas

 But for those of us who do have a sense of Christmas extending beyond December 25th, the question still remains: When does Christmas season actually end?
 When should we take down not only our tree, but also other seasonal items such as nativity sets?

 Traditionally, Christmas season is twelve days (like the song), which would take us to January 6th, the traditional date for celebrating the Epiphany, when the wise men brought gifts to the child Jesus.
-Now Epiphany is only approximately 12 days after Christmas, as it falls on the second Sunday after Christmas.
-This year, however, the second Sunday after Christmas does happen to fall exactly on January 6th.
+Now Epiphany is only approximately 12 days after Christmas, as in the United States it is celebrated on the second Sunday after Christmas.
+This year, for example, the second Sunday after Christmas falls on January 3rd.

 But while Epiphany is an important feast within the context of the Christmas season, it doesn’t bring about the end of the Christmas season.
 The Christmas season ends on the feast of the Baptism of the Lord, at which point “Ordinary Time” begins.
 The Sunday after the Baptism of the Lord is thus the second Sunday of Ordinary Time.